What does early engagement in firestopping mean?

 To ensure buildings are safe and comply with relevant regulations, firestopping needs to be designed according to manufacturers’ tested details.
 If firestopping is not considered when decisions are made about the location of compartmentation walls and main routes of M&E services, there is no guarantee that the manufacturer will have a tested solution.
 If these discrepancies come to light too late in the project, participants can face serious extra costs and delays due to needing to redesign service penetrations.
 By involving the specialist firestopping contractor and the manufacturer in the early stages, these can be avoided.

 To ensure compliant and achievable installations

-Considering firestopping at the early stages will also facilitate work at the installation stage, it will give you more time to utilize all the support offered by the manufacturer and to prepare installation work: train on-site labour and arrange procurement of the correct firestopping products according to the design.
+Considering firestopping at the early stages will also facilitate work at the installation stage.
+It will give you more time to utilise all the support offered by the manufacturer and prepare installation work by training on-site labour and arranging procurement of the correct firestopping products according to the design.

 To improve your reputation

 Having a clear plan for firestopping will give you a competitive edge and will eliminate any concerns about non-compliance amidst increased scrutiny in the construction industry following the Grenfell tragedy and subsequent changes to legislation.